 Can I Make This Soup on The Stovetop Instead?

 If making on the stovetop, I would still recommend picking over, soaking and cooking your beans before starting (especially if you opt for dried beans).
-You can even prep them the day before and store them in the fridge until you’re ready to use them.

 Also, you’ll have to cook your veggies (celery and carrot) a little longer if you prepare this soup on the stovetop instead of in your pressure cooker.